Ep8Script/1-2-Switch/README.md

   * Fixed bug where first game would open immediately from title screen
   * Updated images for Telephone and Soda Shake
   * Swapped positions of Telephone and Soda Shake on menu
+  * Menu now returns to selected game from title screen
-  * Replaced "Press the Home Button" with "Play Again" and "+ Game select"
+  * Replaced "Press the Home Button" with "Play Again" and "Game Select"
   * Added more words to Fake Draw
   * Randomised time between words in Fake Draw
   * Quick Draw and Fake Draw now detect whether or not you lower your gun
   * Added game tips
   * Removed many bugs
   * Further improvements to overall stability and other minor adjustments have been made to enhance the user experience
+* v2.1
+  * Added Samurai Training
+  * Forced window size to 1280x720 due to graphics sizes and to avoid issues on other PCs